Graduates and Students

 - Automotive electricians

-Our business needs dictate how many apprenticeships by discipline are available each year.
+Our business needs dictate how many apprenticeship places by discipline are made available at each intake.

 To be considered you must

 - have successfully completed Form 4 with a minimum C- average grade and have scored at least C- in both mathematics and physics